vippsas/vipps-shopify/README.md

 # Important deprication notice!

-The current Vipps app for Shopify will stop working from June 30.
+Shopify has changed their APIs and the previous Vipps app is no longer supported from July 31.
 You will have to install a new Vipps app to be able to support Vipps payments.

-The new app is awaiting approval from Shopify and it is expected to be approved and ready to install before end of life of the existing app.
+## Important info regarding installing the new payment App.
+Remember to capture/refund/cancel all existing orders before installing the new app.
-It is no longer possible to install the current Vipps app for new merchants.
+It is also possible to manually capture/refund/cancel in the [Vipps Portal](https://portal.vipps.no).

+The new Vipps payment app is available from [https://apps.shopify.com/vipps?locale=nb](https://apps.shopify.com/vipps?locale=nb).

 # Vipps for Shopify